DanielDavB/Ecommerce/README.md

-# Ecommerce
+# Ecommmerce
-this is a project of an shop called Sether, where we offer many products.
-This is made just for practice and understanding the flow of the information through php and some design models
+This is a project about sending and receiving data from a template of a digital store Make sure of import the database from the project files